Term 4 Week 6 2024 Newsletter

 Religious Identity & Mission

-OLQP's Inaugural Chess Club Meeting a Success!
+Inaugural Chess Club meeting a success!

 Whether seasoned players or beginners, students enjoyed learning, challenging each other, and sharpening their strategic thinking in a supportive environment.
-Chess is not only a game that enhances concentration and problem-solving skills but also fosters patience and sportsmanship.
+Chess is not only a game that enhances concentration and problem solving skills but also fosters patience and sportsmanship.

-Details for the Next Meeting:
+Details for the next meeting:

 - When: Wednesday at lunch